mthl/guix-artwork/website/posts/ganeti-on-guix.md

                    %base-services)))
 ```

-Here we declare two OS "variants" for the debootstrap provider.
+Here we declare two OS "variants" for the debootstrap OS provider.
 Debootstrap
 variants rely on a set of scripts (known as "hooks") in the installation process
 to do things like configure networking, install bootloader, create users, etc.
 In the example above, the "buster" variant uses the default hooks provided by
 Guix which configures network and GRUB, whereas the "testing+contrib+paravirtualized"
-variant uses a local directory next to the configuration file named "paravirt-hooks"
+variant use a local directory next to the configuration file named "paravirt-hooks"
 (it is copied into the final system closure).

 We also declare a default `guix-os` variant provided by Guix's Ganeti service.